LarsN-hub/PyDoug/README.md

 ---------------------

 **Windows Installation**
-1. Download PyDoug.zip.
+1. Download PyDoug_App.zip.
-2. Extract wherever you would like your PyDoug executable.
+2. Extract wherever you would like your PyDoug_App folder.
-3. Run the PyDoug.exe file to launch.
+3. Run the PyDoug_App.exe (or PyDoug.exe for version 0.8.0-alpha) to launch.

-**Update**
+**Windows Update**
-1. Download PyDoug.zip.
+1. Download PyDoug_App.zip.
-2. Delete the old PyDoug.exe and _internal folder.
+2. Delete the old PyDoug_App folder.
-3. Extract the new PyDoug.exe and _internal folder wherever you would like.
+3. Extract the new PyDoug_App folder wherever you would like.
-4. Run the PyDoug.exe file to launch.
+4. Run the PyDoug_App.exe file to launch.

 ------------
 General Info